GoBeromsu/Summer-Internship-Preassignment/README.md

 This experiment provides a simple yet informative baseline for assessing the effect of **increasing block_num** on **generation time** in MetaDrive.

-The following directories contain the analysis scripts and output data:
+The following locations contain the analysis script and output data:

-- `analysis/blockscale_benchmark`
+- `analysis/blockscale_benchmark.py`
 - `outputs/blockscale_benchmark`

 To understand both overall scaling trends and bottleneck behaviour, two parallel visualisation strategies were used: